zainabx78/DevOps/CICD/Jenkins CICD Pipeline/README.md

 ./sonar.sh start
 ```
 Access SonarQube ----> In google, `publicIpEC2:9000`.
 SonarQube runs on port 9000.
 - By default, the username and password are both `admin`.
+Connect SonarQube to jenkins:
+- In SonarQube ---> My account ---> Security ---> Create Token and copy it.
+- In jenkins ---> Manage Jenkins ---> Credentials ---> global credentials ---> add credential ---> secret text.